ChiaraZizza/Loot-Generator/README.md

 # Loot-Generator

 Description: This code uses mapping structures to implement the loot generation algorithm found in Diablo II.
-It was written using Java.
+It was written in Java using the Eclipse IDE, the Map interface, and recursion.

 To generate a single piece of loot, the program goes through the following steps:

 1.)
-Randomly picks a monster to fight and beat.
+Randomly picks a monster to fight and defeat.

 2.)
-Looks up the treasure class of that particular monster and using that treasure class, generates the base item that is dropped by the monster.
+Looks up the treasure class of that particular monster and, using that treasure class, generates the base item that is dropped by the monster.

 3.)
-Generates the base stats for the generated base item.
+Generates the base stats for the generated item.

 4.)
 Generates affixes (i.e., prefixes and suffixes) for the item and stat modifiers from those affixes.